jethornton/flexgui/docs_flex/source/hal.rst

 ..
 NOTE The connected pins must be of the same HAL type.

-A QPushButton (set to checkable), QCheckBox, QSpinBox, QDoubleSpinBox or a QSlider can be a HAL I/O object.
+A QPushButton (set to checkable), QCheckBox, QRadioButton, QSpinBox, QDoubleSpinBox or a QSlider can be a HAL I/O object.

 .. csv-table:: HAL I/O
    :width: 100%